Integration of biostatistics and mathematical modelling to improve the control of malaria

 Project Details

 Approximately 200 million clinical cases of malaria are treated globally each year.
-Artemisinin derivatives are the first line treatment for falciparum malaria.
-Alarmingly, resistance to these artemisinin derivatives, the most highly effective antimalarial drugs, has emerged in Southeast Asia, jeopardizing malaria control.
+Artemisinin combination therapies are the first line treatment for falciparum malaria.
+Alarmingly, resistance to these artemisinin derivatives, the most highly effective antimalarial drugs, has spread in Southeast Asia and emerged in Africa and PNG, jeopardizing malaria control.
 This research program brings together advanced biostatistical research with mathematical modelling with the aim of improving treatment outcomes for malaria patients and identifying interventions that will prevent future disease.
 The research program will primarily focus on malaria, but the methodological advances have widespread applicability to other infectious diseases.

 For more details of individual research projects and publications please see our qMalaria research group website:- https://qmalaria.org/